Nallantli/Rossa/docs/Flow_Control.md

 For this reason it is not really within the goal of this language to have a structure immediately corresponding to a declare-compare-augmenter.

 What is becoming more widely available to programmers is the for-each structure (in C++/Java this uses `for (<ELEMENT> : <ITERABLE>)`, JS `Array.protoype.forEach()`, etc.).
-This procedure makes more sense for a high level of abstraction compared to the DCA format, and in this vein Ruota reflects for-each only:
+This procedure makes more sense for a high level of abstraction compared to the DCA format, and in this vein Rossa reflects for-each only:

 ```ruo
 for i in 0 ..
 10 do {